ironsketch/ironsketch.github.io/sos.md

 ##### 02/05/18

 Focused on MidTerms, little time to read.
 I added my first book/resource used to my Bibliography.
-My partner gave me new books to help out with this project if I can get to reading them, and a book to borrow.
-Languages and Machines to borrow, Neural Networks for Pattern Recognition, and Foundations of Genetic Programming!
+I was given new books to help out with this project.They are, Languages and Machines, Neural Networks for Pattern Recognition, and Foundations of Genetic Programming!

 ##### 01/30/18